-The Company conducted its annual impairment assessment in the fourth quarter of 2016 and determined the fair values of its reporting units and trademarks exceeded their carrying values.
+The Company conducted its annual impairment assessment on the first day of the fourth quarter of 2017 and determined the fair values of its reporting units and trademarks exceeded their carrying values.
 As a result, no impairment was indicated.

 The following table summarizes the components of intangible assets: